 Jasmine Chehrazi is the founder of the Yoga District collective of yoga studios, and founder of Yoga Activist, a nonprofit outreach organization dedicated to improving accessibility and trauma sensitivity in yoga and mindfulness instruction.
 Jasmine LOVES the Yoga District community.
 She has trained with teachers from a wide variety of yoga traditions (Dharma, Power, Vinyasa, Kundalini, and Sivananda) and taught students of diverse backgrounds (from homeless shelter residents to White House staff).

 Jasmine’s best teachers are her students… she is grateful for their patience, sweat, hard work, and understanding as she learns along with them on this challenging path of mindfulness and liberating confusion.
 She keeps the studio class prices affordable because she knows what it’s like to really, really need a yoga class but not have $20 to spend on it, not wanting to cut a coupon for it, not wanting to ask for special treatment.
-Jasmine believes it’s a basic right to have access to mindfulness resources.
+Jasmine believes it’s a basic right to have access to yoga and mindfulness education.

 Before starting up the studios, Jasmine worked at an office for ten years (starting in high school, working through her college years and beyond), which drove her nuts after a while.
 When she took the leap and quit her day job, she started volunteering at a nearby yoga studio in exchange for free classes.
 Jasmine soon realized that she was in love with yoga enough to run her own yoga studio.
 Since she wanted classes to stay affordable, she took up other jobs including working in restaurants and bars, doing what it took to help make ends meet through the studios’ growing pains.
 Thanks to the generosity of teachers, the volunteer staff, students, and beneficent landlords, the studios have flourished for over five years, a testament to the power of community-based, non-hierarchical, non-corporate, love-based initiatives.